“Well-run budget guesthouse on idyllic beach, with acclaimed dive centre, simple bungalow rooms and 6 fabulous suites”

 With such diverse guests, it’s no surprise that the atmosphere is lively and sociable.
 In the evening, travel stories and card games are exchanged over a beer at the open-sided sitting area.
 By day, you can cruise across the lagoon on the hotel’s dhow, reading, chatting or snorkelling.
 There’s something for everyone to do (or not to do).
 And, if you happen to be a young, honeymooning, sun-loving diver on a budget, then it couldn’t be better!

-- The atmosphere is really easy-going and sociable, but everything still runs like clockwork, thanks to South African manageress Gail
+- The atmosphere is really easy-going and sociable, but everything still runs like clockwork, thanks to South African manageress Andrea

-- There's an endless beach on your doorstep, and an acclaimed dive school run by Gail's husband Gary
+- There's an endless beach and an acclaimed dive school right on your doorstep

 - Since our visit, there are lots more spaces for chilling out - a new bar, pool terrace and wooden sitouts on the beach